Nutrient pollution: Health impacts

-Reduction of nutrient pollutant discharges
+Reducing nutrient pollution

 Nutrient trading

 Nutrient trading is a type of water quality trading, a market-based policy instrument used to improve or maintain water quality.
 The concept of water quality trading is based on the fact that different pollution sources in a watershed can face very different costs to control the same pollutant.
 Water quality trading involves the voluntary exchange of pollution reduction credits from sources with low costs of pollution control to those with high costs of pollution control, and the same principles apply to nutrient water quality trading.
 The underlying principle is "polluter pays", usually linked with a regulatory requirement for participating in the trading program.

 A 2013 Forest Trends report summarized water quality trading programs and found three main types of funders: beneficiaries of watershed protection, polluters compensating for their impacts and "public good payers" that may not directly benefit, but fund the pollution reduction credits on behalf of a government or NGO.
 As of 2013, payments were overwhelmingly initiated by public good payers like governments and NGOs.